sidharthv96/blog/content/posts/mermaid/shrinking-mermaid.md

 This is usually imported directly by static sites via a `script` tag, and contains all dependencies required to render mermaid diagrams inside it.
 This is the largest bundle, with 0 external dependencies.

-There is an ESM version of this bundle named `mermaid.esm.mjs` which is the recommended version to use in modern browsers.
+`mermaid.esm.mjs` is the ESM version of mermaid, which is the recommended version to use in modern browsers.

-There are minified versions of both these bundles named `mermaid.min.js` and `mermaid.esm.min.mjs` respectively.
+`mermaid.min.js` and `mermaid.esm.min.mjs` are minified versions of these bundles.

 ## Mermaid Core bundle - `mermaid.core.mjs`